Rapha0511/subscription-app/README.md

 - Run `npm run dev` to run the front end using vite
 - Open another terminal and go to the root of the project
 - Run `json-server --watch data.json`
+- go to http://localhost:5173/ ( or see the location on the terminal where you run npm run dev)

 # How to use